adityav-verma/PyCache/README.md

 5. Run docker compose to start the cluster
 	1. `docker-compose up`

-### Tricky stuff
+**Tricky stuff**

 Often times, killing docker-compose and restarting it might fail, since Kafka is not able to create a resource in Zookeeper.
 For this, wait for 1 min, then kill and start docker compose again.

+Or we can only restart kafka by: `docker-compose restart kafka`

 **Why does this happen?**